amanshukla0903/ansible-role-zimbra10-multi/README.md

 ## Installation Steps

-1. Start with a fresh CentOS 8 minimal installation.
+1. Start with a fresh Ubuntu 20.04 minimal installation.

 2. Install the "netaddr" Python module by running the following command:
    ```